aws-samples/api-gateway-websocket-saas-rate-limiting-using-aws-lambda-authorizer/README.md

       <li>Add the connectionId to the sessions connectionId set and update the session Time To Live (TTL)</li>
       <li>Increment the total number of connections for the tenant</li>
    </ol>
-6. Messages are processed as either Siloed or Pooled FIFO Queue depending on the route selected.
-Note that is FIFO message ordering is not a concern there is the option to have direct Lambda execution.
+6. Messages are processed via a Siloed or Pooled FIFO Queue depending on the route selected.
    <ol type="a" style="list-style-type: lower-alpha;">
      <li>Siloed based processing of messages are sent to the tenants corresponding SQS FIFO queue based on the tenantId.
 The tenant, session, tenant settings, and connection ID are added as metadata.
 An AWS Lambda function per tenant is used to read messages from the tenants SQS FIFO queue with a combination of tenantId and sessionId based grouping to keep messages in order.
 The Lambda will also send the inbound message AND the response to all other connectionIds for the same session.
 Each inbound message will also update the session TTL.</li>
      <li>Pooled based processing of messages are sent to a single pooled SQS FIFO queue.
 The tenant, session, tenant settings, and connection ID are added as metadata.
 An AWS Lambda function is used to read messages from the SQS FIFO queue with a combination of tenantId and sessionId based grouping to keep messages in order.
 The Lambda will also send the inbound message AND the response to all other connectionIds for the same session.
 Each inbound message will also update the session TTL.</li>